YaoYinYing/PPRCODE_Guideline/README.md

 > Predicted PPR codes.

 **RNA**:
-> Predicted RNA bases which the PPR codes may conbined with.
+> Predicted RNA bases for the corresponding PPR motif.

-### _Q_: Why does the PPR code and RNA prediction result of my sequence look like a mess?
+### _Q_: Why does the prediction result of my sequence look like a mess?
 We identify the sequence and motifs of a PPR protein by its similarity to the general P-type PPR.
 Sequences with low identity will hardly be predicted.
-So it is recommended to make your own manual correction of the analysis result if there still exist problems.
-The program cannot make everything as perfect as we wish to.
+In this circumstance, manual correction is strongly recommended.

-### _Q_: What do the error pages mean?
+### _Q_: What do the error code mean?
 #### error code: 404
 The result is not found in database, which may be deleted, or the submission id contained in address is not complete.
 You need to resubmit your sequence, or check the right job id.